NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 _Piloting_

-In order to get to a piloting stage, we will need to: submit the IRB protocol (including recruitment materials, sample stimuli, and informed consent) and receive approval, create the full stimuli set, determine the neutral prompts for the "breaks", code and test the Pavlovia experiment, setup the REDCap project, and draft the experimental protocol.
-It is estimated that this could be completed in the second half of the fall semester.
+In order to get to a piloting stage, we will need to: submit the IRB protocol and receive approval, create the full stimuli set, code and test the Pavlovia experiments, setup the REDCap project, and draft the experimental protocol.
+It is estimated that this could be completed in the second half of the fall semester 2021.

 _Data Coders_